ThizThizzyDizzy/nc-reactor-generator/README.md

 A program that generates reactors for Nuclearcraft (https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-mod)

-The generator for Nuclearcraft: Overhauled will open first To generate pre-overhaul reactors, click the "Take me back to the simpler Pre-overhaul times" button on the bottom
+The generator for Nuclearcraft: Overhauled will open first<br>
+To generate pre-overhaul reactors, click the "Take me back to the simpler Pre-overhaul times" button on the bottom

 ## Contact